-In this course we will be investigating whether art addressing global issues does, can or even must have an impact on important societal and cultural issues, and take as out point of departure what it means to approach art beyond being an object and beyond representation, but to understand it as a force.
-From this perspective we ask: can art affect our reality, can art shape our understanding of the world?
+In this course we will be investigating whether art addressing global issues does, can or even must have an impact on important societal and cultural issues, or whether it merely entertains the cultural elites?
+Can art affect our reality; can art shape our understanding of the world?
 And if so, how can art do this?
 Can art contribute to the public debate without being engulfed by dominant political structures and neoliberal mechanisms?
 What is art’s contribution to the public debate?

-In this course we will address these questions from the perspective of the epistemological force of art, by discussing philosophers/theorists such as Chantal Mouffe and Krzysztof Ziarek and entrees from the book The Truth is Concrete, as well as by analyzing works of art engaging global challenges.
+In this course we will address these questions from the perspective of the epistemological force of art, by discussing philosophers such as Mouffe, Ziarek and Mitchell and by analyzing works of art engaging global challenges.

 acquiring knowledge of and insight in art conceptualized as an epistemological force and the theories provided for the interpretation and analysis of the art works and cultural practices;